-- 2.9 The school meets the standard. - 2.10 The school has an appropriate policy for health and safety, which is reviewed and updated regularly.
+- 2.9 The school meets the standard. - 2.10 The school has an appropriate policy for health and safety which is reviewed and updated regularly.
 It is implemented consistently and effectively.
-Senior leaders and governors monitor all aspects of health and safety regularly.
-Those responsible for day-to-day operations provide detailed reports, including through completion of required maintenance logs and records of work carried out by internal maintenance staff and contractors.
-The roles and responsibilities of staff and governors for health and safety are stated clearly and there is appropriate delegation of duties and training.
-Maintenance staff know both the school sites well and are aware of potential risks and hazards.
+Senior leaders and the proprietors monitor all aspects of health and safety regularly.
+Those responsible for day-to-day operations provide detailed reports including through completion of required maintenance logs and records of work carried out by internal maintenance staff and contractors.
+The roles and responsibilities of staff and the proprietor for health and safety are stated clearly and there is appropriate delegation of duties and training.
+Maintenance staff know the site well and are aware of potential risks and hazards.
+Appropriate checks of school vehicles and drivers are undertaken which include the issue of annual driving permits.
 The school has a comprehensive asbestos management plan and appropriate measures are taken to ensure safe control and storage of hazardous substances (COSHH).
 Logs are used effectively by maintenance staff in order to prioritise work schedules and respond to emergencies without delay. - 2.11 The current arrangements are likely to meet the needs of the proposed increase in the number of pupils.